Dual-use reviewer architecture brief

 • Reporting view: portfolio and programme reporting tied to governed Hub evidence.

 This architecture exists only because governed evidence exists.
-All capital logic is downstream of governance.
+All capital and risk-review logic is downstream of governance.